-In March 2020 the World Health Organization (WHO) announced that the spread of the COVID-19 virus across the globe was a pandemic.
+During 2020, the global economy was negatively impacted by the spread of the coronavirus pandemic.
 Significant restrictions on travel and movement of individuals and the closure of non-essential businesses have either been imposed in most countries or have happened as a result of the pandemic.
 This has led to significant declines in GDP in most if not all large economically strong countries in which the Republic of Azerbaijan is in a trade relationship.
-The global economy was negatively impacted by the coronavirus pandemic (COVID-19) spread in the first half of 2020.
 Starting from June 2020 many countries including the Republic of Azerbaijan demonstrated improvement in the signs of pandemic and certain restrictions were lifted subsequently.

 As a result, recovery in global financial and commodity markets observed.
 However, subsequently the number of reported cases significantly increased in the Republic of Azerbaijan, and the government introduced new restrictions from mid-December 2020.